 Since $K_{m_0}\le \Lambda$, it suffices to deal with this sum term by term.
 Lemma~\ref{lem:la6} shows each term in (\ref{eq:ext2nds}) can indeed be computed efficiently (because, essentially, the integral over $y$ in each term contains at most one saddle-point, and there are only $O(\Lambda)$ terms).
 And if condition C3 is the one that fails (so $b$ is too small), then the Euler-Maclaurin formula can be applied to $F(.)$, which leads to a triple integral

 plus a remainder term arising from the correction terms in the Euler-Maclaurin formula.
-Cauchy's Theorem as well as saddle-point techniques very similar to those carried out in subsection 4.3 later allow us to reduce (\ref{eq:emcinttt}) to integrals of the type handled by Lemma~\ref{lem:la6} (this is tedious but elementary to do and involves considering several cases; see the discussion following (\ref{eq:genhif2}) for instance).
+Cauchy's Theorem as well as saddle-point techniques very similar to those carried out in \textsection{4.3} later allow us to reduce (\ref{eq:emcinttt}) to double integrals (with respect to $x$ and $y$) of the type handled by Lemma~\ref{lem:la6}.
+The calculations involved are tedious but elementary to do, and they involves considering several cases; see the discussion following (\ref{eq:genhif2}) for instance.

 Put together, we may assume conditions C2 and C3 still hold by the last iteration (that is, $K_{m_0}>\Lambda$ and $\alpha_{m_0} > 1/\Lambda$), and the algorithm halts due to a failure of condition C1.
-In other words, our task has been reduced to showing how to deal with a sole failure of condition C1, and to dealing with the remainder functions
+In other words, our task has been reduced to showing how to deal with a sole failure of condition C1, and also to dealing with the remainder functions

 for $0\le l < m_0$.